enthought/traits/_sources/traits_user_manual/custom.rst.txt

 TraitPrefixList
 ```````````````

+.. deprecated:: 6.1
+    :class:`~.TraitPrefixList` is scheduled for removal
+    in Traits 7.0.
+Use the :class:`~.PrefixList` trait type instead.

 The TraitPrefixList handler accepts not only a specified set of strings as
 values, but also any unique prefix substring of those values.
 The value assigned
 to the trait attribute is the full string that the substring matches.